This page contains affiliate links. Please read our disclosure for more info.

 Setout Backpack Pros

 As with all Tortuga backpacks, the Setout is carry-on-sized, so you can take it on the plane and save time and money.
 It’s the maximum carry-on size allowed on most airlines and it holds a surprising amount of stuff.

-Simon isn’t exactly an ultralight traveller these days—his current electronics collection includes a 15-inch laptop, 13-inch tablet, and Nintendo Switch games console (I know!)—but he has plenty of space for all his stuff.
+Simon isn’t exactly an ultralight traveller these days—his current electronics collection includes a 15-inch laptop, 13-inch tablet, and Nintendo Switch games console—but he has plenty of space for all his stuff.

 Our biggest issue with the Tortuga Outbreaker was how heavy it was.
-The Setout is the lightest maximum carry-on-size Tortuga yet at just 1.50 kg (3.3 lbs) and is almost as light as my smaller Osprey Farpoint 40.
+The Setout is the lightest maximum carry-on-size Tortuga backpack at just 3.9 lbs.

 The Setout is the best looking Tortuga backpack yet.
-Simon has the Heather Grey version and the soft, matte grey fabric and rounded corners are more stylish than the previous blocky Tortugas.
+Simon has the Heather Grey version and the soft, matte grey fabric and rounded corners feel more stylish than the previous blocky Tortugas.
 It’s a simple, understated design that looks fantastic and won’t stand out in cities.